Crasader/url-status-monitoring/README.md

 -create an empty database and edit .env file to update database info. in it (db name,db usename and password).

--run the following command to fill and populate database.
+-run the following command to fill and populate database:

 	php artisan migrate

--run the following command to create a client for passport (OAuth2 laravel lib).
+-run the following command to create a client for passport (OAuth2 laravel lib):

 	php artisan passport:client --personal

--run the following command to setup react scaffolding.
+-run the following command to setup react scaffolding:

 	php artisan preset react

--run the following commands to install npm and needed react imports then run dev env.
+-run the following commands to install npm and needed react imports:

 	npm install